carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 {: .language-bash}

-Let's load the Python libraries we will be using today, and then load our Tax Day data into a Pandas dataframe.
+Let's load the Python libraries we will be using today, and then load our Bergis Jules data into a Pandas dataframe.
 You may need to run the import lines in individual cells.

 ~~~
 import pandas as pd